dengkliu/algorithms/README.md

 * Union Find support O(1) time to query the set that contains x - find(x)
 * Union Find support O(1) time to query whether x and y are in the same set - isConnected(x,y)

 The internal structure of Union Find is multiple multi-way trees.
 Each child node points to a father node.
 Each root corresponds to a set.
-We use a hashmap to map a child to a father.
+We use a hashmap/dictionary to map a child to a father.
 With this tree structure, we can do:
-* Move upward to the rootn to find the set that contains an element - find(x)
+* Move upward to the root to find the set that contains an element - find(x)
 * Check if two element belongs to the same set - have the same root - find(x) == find(y)
 * Merget the set of x and set of y, set the parent of find(x) to find(y)